 Although the number of blood vessels in a capillary malformation is normal, the diameter of the affected vessels is much larger than that in normal vessels; this enlargement results in increased blood flow.
 Because the vessels are close to the surface, this increased flow gives the skin its pink to purple appearance.

 As your child grows, the affected blood vessels will continue to enlarge and thicken, causing the color of the lesion to darken.
 Over time, the clusters of tiny, dilated venules (small vessels that collect blood from the capillary junctions and join to form veins) give a lumpy appearance to the skin.
 The period of time over which this progression occurs varies greatly from person to person, and may even be delayed until ages 40, 50, or 60.

 Capillary malformations on the forehead and upper eyelid can be associated with lesions of the brain and eye (Sturge-Weber syndrome).

 Capillary malformations in the skin over the spine can be associated with Cobb syndrome, which involves the spine and/or meninges (tissue covering the spinal cord).
-Capillary malformations in this area can also be associated with other abnormalities of the spine, and should be investigated with an ultrasound prior to 6 months of age, or an MRI after.
+Capillary malformations in this area can also be associated with other abnormalities of the spine, and should be investigated with an ultrasound or MRI.

-Some commonly seen birthmarks in fair-skinned infants are capillary malformations.
-When these birthmarks appear on the forehead, eyelids, nose, or upper lip, they are often referred to as "angel kisses."
-When located on the base of the neck, they are often referred to as "stork bites."
+A group of capillary vascular lesions seen primarily in newborn is often confused with capillary malformations.
+When these birthmarks appear on the forehead, eyelids, nose or upper lip, they are commonly called "angel kisses."
+When located on the back of the neck, they are commonly called "stork bites."
 These lesions usually fade by 1 year of age and do not require treatment.